 MASTERTON FELLOWSHIP (Since 2016)

-Residency period: 3 weeks, usually between March - May.
+Residency period: 3 weeks, must be undertaken before 31 March 2020.

 Sponsor: Masterton District Council Community Development Grant